Free no-obligation site survey · Nationwide coverage Contact Us

 What causes cut-edge corrosion on Chester industrial roofs?

 When metal roof sheets are cut to length, the protective coating is broken at the edge, exposing the steel.
 Over years of weather that edge rusts, creeping back under the coating and staining the roof.
-Treating it early — clean, de-rust, seal — stops the spread before sheets are lost.
+Treating it early (clean, de-rust, seal) stops the spread before sheets are lost.

 Can you treat the corrosion without replacing the roof?

 In most cases, yes.
 If the sheets are sound and the rust is confined to edges, laps and fixings, treatment halts it and protects the roof for years.
-We only recommend replacement where sheets are perforated or structurally gone — and we will say so after the survey.
+We only recommend replacement where sheets are perforated or structurally gone, and we will say so after the survey.

 How much does cut edge corrosion treatment cost in Chester?

 There is no honest fixed price for this work, because no two roofs are the same.
-Cost is driven by the building — its size, height and access, the condition of the surface, the amount of repair needed and the system specified.
-That is exactly why we survey first: a real surveyor inspects the building, sets out the options and gives you a clear written figure for your roof, not a generic rate.
+Cost is driven by the building: its size, height and access, the condition of the surface, the amount of repair needed and the system specified.
+That is exactly why we survey first: one of our surveyors inspects the building, sets out the options and gives you a clear written figure for your roof, not a generic rate.
 The survey is free and there is no obligation.

 Do you cover Chester and the surrounding area?

 Yes.
-We carry out cut edge corrosion treatment across Chester and nearby — including Ellesmere Port, Wrexham, Warrington and Northwich.
+We carry out cut edge corrosion treatment across Chester and nearby, including Ellesmere Port, Wrexham, Warrington and Northwich.
 Send the building details and a photo and we will arrange a survey.

 Book a free survey in Chester

-A real surveyor inspects the building, photographs the condition and sets out the options before any price.
+One of our surveyors inspects the building, photographs the condition and sets out the options before any price.
 Send the details and we will come back with a clear, practical route forward.

 Book your free site survey